metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 Enable the functionality in the integration test, using the default (trivial) controller implementation for the `PreprovisioningImage`.
-This should produce the same result as today, but exercise the integration between the the two resource types.
+This should produce the same result as today, but exercise the integration between the two resource types.

 ### Upgrade / Downgrade Strategy